 4Th October to 8th November 7:30pm – 9:00pm

 Tel: 0121 414 3003 firstname.lastname@example.org

-This course is for people who are interested in learning about becoming a beekeeper.
-The course covers
+The course is for people who are interested in learning about becoming a beekeeper.
+The course covers the basics of:

 - what you need to know to start beekeeping

 - honey bee natural history